Department Description: Schedule: Per Diem

 - License American Registry of Rad Tech required., and Certificate 1 Basic Life Support required., or ARMRIT or CAMRT registered as an MR Technologist required.

 - 1-3 years related work experience required.

-- New hires will have 30 days to provide BLS certification through the American Heart Association.
+- New hires will have 30 days to provide BLS certification.
+Certification has to be with the American Heart Association (AHA).

 - Experience with computer systems required, including web based applications and some Microsoft Office applications which may include Outlook, Word, Excel, PowerPoint or Access.

 - Decision Making: Ability to make decisions that are guided by general instructions and practices requiring some interpretation.
 May make recommendations for solving problems of moderate complexity and importance.

 - Problem Solving: Ability to address problems that are varied, requiring analysis or interpretation of the situation using direct observation, knowledge and skills based on general precedents.

 - Independence of Action: Ability to follow precedents and procedures.
 May set priorities and organize work within general guidelines.
 Seeks assistance when confronted with difficult and/or unpredictable situations.
 Work progress is monitored by supervisor/manager.